winhiv/aavf-spec/aavf-spec.md

 ### 1.2 Meta-information lines

 File meta-information is included after the ## string and must be key=value pairs.
-It is strongly encouraged that information lines describing the INFO, FILTER and FORMAT entries used in the body of the AAVF file be included in the meta-information section.
+It is strongly encouraged that information lines describing the INFO and FILTER entries used in the body of the AAVF file be included in the meta-information section.
 Although they are optional, if these lines are present then they must be completely well-formed.

 #### 1.2.1 File format

 A single 'fileformat' field is always required, must be the first line in the file, and details the AAVF format version number.
 For example, for AAVF version 1.0, this line should read:
 ```
-##fileformat=AAVF=v1.0
+##fileformat=AAVFv1.0
 ```
 #### 1.2.2 Information field format